phongtht/SuperStore-Global-Retailer-/README.md

-# SuperStore-Global-Retailer-
-Using PowerBi to visualize meaningful insights on dashboards
-# UNIGAP - PORTFOLIO BUILDING MODULE -  PBI TEMPLATE

 🔥Use this template as an outline for your Github projects.
 Make a copy of this readme file and tailor it your own.
 Happy portfolio-ing and start applying aggressively :"))